 Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

-Different types of DNA polymerases helps in different steps of replication.
+Different types of DNA polymerases help in different steps of replication.

 Inheriting the information from one generation to another generation is a primer goal to any organism.
 By doing this, the organism can inherit characters or genotypes from one to another generation and hence do survive.

-To fulfil this aim, cell division is must needed to create new tissues.
+To fulfill this aim, cell division is must needed to create new tissues.
 And thus the DNA must be copied.

 DNA replication facilitates DNA copying using DNA polymerase.

-Using the RNA primer, the DNA polymerase synthesises new DNA strand from the existing one.
+Using the RNA primer, the DNA polymerase synthesizes a new DNA strand from the existing one.

 We are here now,